 Using patient-friendly language, explain that the implant is a flexible, plasticrod that is placed subdermally in the upperpart of the arm. ¹

 “The implant is a small plastic rod that sits just under the skin in the upper part of the arm, it is a long-acting reversible method of contraception and can be effective for up to 3 years.”

-Explain to the patient that the implant works primarily by preventing ovulation, however, it also thickens cervical mucus and thinstheendometrium. ²
+Explain that the implant primarily works by preventing ovulation, however, it also thickens cervical mucus and thinstheendometrium. ²

 “The implant stops an egg from being released from your ovaries.
 It also thickens the mucus in the neck of your womb and thins the lining of your womb.
 This can make it difficult for sperm to reach an egg and make it less likely for your womb to accept a fertilised egg.”

 Often patients want to know how effective contraception is, as this can help guide their decision on which contraception to choose.
 As a result, it’s useful to know some basic statistics on efficacy.
 However, if you’re unsure, signpost the patient to a reliable source and don’t guess!